Willian1661/User_list/client/README.md

 <img src="./src/public/npm_run_server.png" width="240">

-Then, if you want to automatically save your changes you need to run:
+Finally, for padronize your code with eslint.js you just need to run `lint`(show all the errors to fix) and `lint:fix`(fix all the errors):

 ```
+    npm run lint

-    npm run watch
+    npm run lint:fix
 ```

 ### You just successfully generated your page!